 Introduction to the Automotive Trends Report

-This new annual report is part of the U.S. Environmental Protection Agency’s (EPA) commitment to provide the public with information about new light-duty vehicle greenhouse gas (GHG) emissions, fuel economy, technology data, and auto manufacturers' performance in meeting the agency’s GHG emissions standards.
-This report includes content previously published in two separate reports, the Light-Duty Automotive Technology, Carbon Dioxide Emissions, and Fuel Economy Trends Report, and the GHG Manufacturer Performance Report.
-These reports have now been combined to provide a more comprehensive analysis.
+This annual report is part of the U.S. Environmental Protection Agency’s (EPA) commitment to provide the public with information about new light-duty vehicle greenhouse gas (GHG) emissions, fuel economy, technology data, and auto manufacturers' performance in meeting the agency’s GHG emissions standards.

 The carbon dioxide (CO2) emissions and fuel economy data in this report fall into one of two categories.
 The first is compliance data, which is measured using laboratory tests required by law for CAFE and adopted by EPA for GHG compliance.
-The second is estimated real-world data, which is measured using additional laboratory tests to capture a wider range of operating conditions (including hot/cold weather and higher acceleration) that an average driver will encounter.
+The second is estimated real-world data, which are measured using additional laboratory tests to capture a wider range of operating conditions (including hot and cold weather, higher speeds, and faster accelerations) encountered by an average driver.
 For more information about the Trends database see About the Data.

 All data in this report for model years 1975 through 2021 are final and based on official data submitted to EPA and NHTSA as part of the regulatory process.
 In some cases, this report will show data for model year 2022, which are preliminary and based on data provided to EPA by automakers prior to the model year, including projected production volumes.

 For a summary of the report, see the Highlights.
 To download the PDFs of the Executive Summary and Full Report, see Download the Report.